precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 To profile the full API including mesh definition and data access functions, you can use the `api` mode.

 This can be especially useful to understand the cost of just-in-time mappings or when dealing with large meshes in general.
+Be aware that this may lead to large profiling files especially when using the API in an inner loop.

 ## User-defined events